Menu

 pip install langgraph langchain-openai python-dotenv

-Tip: Always use a virtual environment for LangGraph projects.
-LangGraph and LangChain get updates often.
-Keeping each project on its own avoids version clashes that are hard to debug.
+Tip: Always spin up a fresh virtual environment for LangGraph work.
+Both LangGraph and LangChain ship updates often.
+Isolating each project saves you from version clashes that are a pain to untangle.

-Check that everything works by running these imports.
+Make sure everything landed by running these imports.
 If any line throws an error, that package didn’t install right.

 python